Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Introduction

 Healthcare expenditure in the USA reached nearly 20\% of GDP in 2021, yet system security remains problematic, with 692 large healthcare data breaches reported between July 2021 and June 2022.
-To address these vulnerabilities, healthcare organisations must comply with regulatory frameworks such as the Health Insurance Portability and Accountability Act (HIPAA), established by the U.S. Congress in 1996 \cite{kebi22bc}.
+To address these vulnerabilities, healthcare organizations must comply with regulatory frameworks such as the Health Insurance Portability and Accountability Act (HIPAA), established by the U.S. Congress in 1996 \cite{Azbeg2023}.
 HIPAA encompasses three primary components: the Security Rule, the Privacy Rule, and the Breach Notification Rule.
-These regulations mandate essential protective measures for Electronic Health Record systems, including access control, data encryption, and comprehensive audit trails \cite{ocr23}.
-The HIPAA Privacy Rule, specifically, establishes national standards governing the security of health information during transfer, reception, processing and sharing \cite{hipaa23}.
-Despite these regulatory safeguards, the persistence of data breaches underscores the need for more robust privacy-preserving techniques.
-Differential Privacy (DP) has emerged as a particularly effective approach to securing personally identifiable information, offering advantages over conventional methods through its mathematical framework that anonymises data by introducing calibrated noise to datasets \cite{cdwork}. \\
+These regulations mandate essential protective measures for Electronic Health Record systems, including access control, data encryption, and comprehensive audit trails \cite{dohPrivacy}.
+The HIPAA Privacy Rule, in particular, establishes national standards governing the security of health information during transfer, reception, processing, and sharing \cite{hipaa2023}.
+Beyond the United States, the European Union's General Data Protection Regulation (GDPR) establishes a comprehensive legal framework for the protection of personal data, including health records, applicable to any organisation processing data of EU residents~\cite{GDPR2016}.
+GDPR classifies health data as a special category requiring explicit consent and heightened safeguards, mandates data protection by design and by default, and imposes strict accountability obligations including Data Protection Impact Assessments for high-risk processing activities.
+Together, HIPAA and GDPR represent the two principal regulatory regimes governing healthcare data privacy internationally, and any framework intended for cross-institutional or multi-jurisdictional deployment must satisfy the compliance requirements of both.
+Despite these regulatory safeguards, persistent data breaches demonstrate the need for more robust privacy-preserving techniques.
+Differential Privacy (DP) has emerged as a particularly effective approach to securing personally identifiable information, offering advantages over conventional methods through its mathematical framework that anonymises data by introducing calibrated noise to datasets \cite{Dwork2014}. \\

 \emph{Motivation} \\ Medical records contain various personal details of patients and are stored in cloud systems for use by multiple stakeholders.
-Suppressing explicit parameters such as name and address does not guarantee privacy of the patient because combinations of other fields such as postcode and date of birth can combine uniquely to re-identify the person.
+Suppressing explicit parameters such as name and address does not guarantee patient privacy because combinations of other fields such as postcode and date of birth can uniquely re-identify individuals.